From Hyderabad

-It was the Holi of 2019 before COVID-19 closed the world and travel for me, when I visited The City Palace Museum, Udaipur – the iconic structure that marks the opulence of the former State of Udaipur and the architectural excellence of the royal palaces built on the banks of Pichola Lake.
-And, here I was privy to the preparations of one of the most important events in the royal calendar that need to be witnessed in all its splendour.
+It was the Holi of 2019 before COVID-19 closed the world and travel for me when I visited The City Palace Museum, Udaipur—the iconic structure that marks the opulence of the former State of Udaipur and the architectural excellence of the royal palaces built on the banks of Pichola Lake.
+Here, I was privy to the preparations for one of the most important events in the royal calendar that needs to be witnessed in all its splendour.

-The home to the Maharanas of Mewar before it was formally dedicated to the people as a museum in 1969, the 450-year-old architectural marvel, The City Palace, was built using the local materials – marble, limestone and cladded with a variety of materials that have lasted for centuries.
+The home of the Maharanas of Mewar before it was formally dedicated to the people as a museum in 1969, the 450-year-old architectural marvel, The City Palace, was built using local materials—marble and limestone—and cladded with a variety of materials that have lasted for centuries.
 The palace has seen successive improvements, changes, and conservation through the lifetime of 23 rulers.
 It is representative of the creative and artistic talent nurtured by the royals, irrespective of where they came from.

 Just like in the paintings of Udaipur atelier, the architecture too is a study of contrasts and syncretism as you get to see glimpses of the many influences from the imposing courtyards, the chowks, gateways, to the jharokhas, the mirror work, marble inlay work, murals.